Welcome to the Premier Website for Professional Business Analysis

 Assets that can transform into flowing cash in the near term reside on the Balance Sheet under the heading Current Assets.
 "Current" usually means cash flow is possible within a year or less.
 Accountants normally consider several asset categories as having enough liquidity to qualify as Current assets.
 These include Cash assets, of course, but also Inventories, Accounts Receivable, other Short-Term Receivables, and Short-Term Investments.

-The Balance Sheet values for these assets serve as input data for calculating liquidity metrics such as Working capital and the Current Ratio.
-Liquidity Metrics measure the firm's ability to meet near term spending obligations, by comparing the balances in various current assets categories to the firms Current Liabilities—payments due tin the near term.
+The Balance Sheet values for these assets serve as input data for calculating Liquidity metrics such as Working Capital and the Current Ratio.
+Liquidity metrics measure the firm's ability to meet near-term spending obligations, by comparing the balances in various current assets categories to the firm's Current Liabilities—payments due in the near term.

 Measuring Liquid Asset Performance